hassio-addons/addon-nut/README.md

 **Note**: _When using the remote option, the user and device options must still be present, however they will have no effect_

+#### Option: `upsd_maxage`

+Allows setting the MAXAGE value in upsd.conf to increase the timeout for specific drivers, should not be changed for the majority of users.

 ### Option: `i_like_to_be_pwned`

 Adding this option to the add-on configuration allows to you bypass the